wangziblake/CardioMM_MMCMR-427K/README.md

 Python environment: python=3.8, pytorch=2.0.1, pytorch_lightning=1.9.0

 Implementation tips: If you want to test on your own collected data, they should be stored in the same format as the data we provided.

-Data availability: All used public datasets are available on their websites, including https://github.com/CmrxRecon, https://ocmr.info, and https://www.ukbiobank.ac.uk.
-For UK Biobank, the imaging data and non-imaging participant characteristics are available to approved researchers via a standard application process at http://www.ukbiobank.ac.uk/register-apply.
-Besides, most of the real-world CMR datasets from our collection are publicly available now.
-A small portion of real-world CMR datasets cannot be fully released publicly due to data agreements and privacy regulations and may be requested from the last corresponding author upon reasonable inquiry.

 Note: The software is used for academic only, and cannot be used commercially.